Roche/gitlab-configuration-as-code/README.md

 #### License

 **Only for Enterprise Edition.
-FOSS/Community Edition instane will fail when trying to configure license**
+FOSS/Community Edition instance will fail when trying to configure license**

 GCasC offers a way to manage your GitLab instance licenses.
 The clue is that despite license is just a single file, you need to configure other properties of license so GCasC do not upload new (but already used) license with every